Marin Family Fun for President's Day Weekend

 Looking for a fun, free and easy-to-coordinate activity?
 Join us in our cozy children's book nook for lively readings of nature-themed stories.
 Afterward, families can enjoy a special docent-led family Garden walk that brings the stories to life.
 Be sure to bring a picnic lunch and enjoy the beautiful surroundings.
 Story Time is suitable for children aged 4-8.
 Location: Golden Gate Park, San Francisco.
-For more info, visit their website.
+Event details.

 - Off the Grid Larkspur